 U is the exhaust velocity of gases

-While solving this equation to get maximum thrust (using differential equation, momentum and continuity equation) we get maximum thrust at optimum expansion i.e. pe = pa.
+While solving this equation to get maximum thrust (using the differential equation, momentum, and continuity equation) we get maximum thrust at optimum expansion i.e. pe = pa.

-Magnetic nozzles have been proposed for some types of propulsion (for example VASIMR), in which the flow of plasma or ions are directed by magnetic fields instead of walls made of solid materials.
+Magnetic nozzles have been proposed for some types of propulsion (for example VASIMR), in which the flow of plasma or ions is directed by magnetic fields instead of walls made of solid materials.
 These can be advantageous, since a magnetic field itself cannot melt, and the plasma temperatures can reach millions of kelvins.
-Currently they are in experimental and research phase.
+Currently, they are in the experimental and research phase.